redox-os/book/src/porting-applications.md

 ## Search for functions on relibc

-Sometimes your program is not building because relibc lack the necessary functions, to verify if they are implemented run the following commands:
+Sometimes your application is not building because relibc lack the necessary functions, to verify if they are implemented run the following commands:

 ```sh
 cd relibc